drobin04/Dashboardify/to-do.md

 		* Code for this should ideally be located in the logoutredirect.php page, OR could be implemented as a timeout on the session cookie!

-## Update readme.md with proper setup documentation, and/or set up a separate document for it.

-Need to get this app into proper position for someone else to be able to install it properly.
-There's no reason this should sit unusable in a file drawer somewhere.

-## Compartmentalize the 'Widget Type' dropdown code to support easier mods / plugins

-Breakout the code that populates and handles the 'Widget Type' dropdown code so that it can be easily modified to add new types.

-Consider pulling the code to run for the widget type from a DB entry, so that future mods / updates can just populate their code into the core DB and don't need to rely on actual code / file updates on the server / could be implemented more easily such as via an interface.

 # fix bugs

 # Future Ideas

-- Ability to drag and drop an existing widget to a new position.
-When 'dropping' the item, record the new position and we change the X/Y coords for the widget with a background request over javascript to a PHP page that acts as an API, while also changing it locally on the client so that we don't have to reload the page.
-- Ability to query widget results from a local DB file, show a result list.
 - For scalar values, widget becomes a link that can take you to another page that displays the results in a table format.
 - API functionality for capturing requests into a custom sqlite db, then ability to display results on dashboard.